ankit630/training/docker-volumes/docker-storage-guide.md

     class C storage
     class D daemon
 ```
-Explanation for each component of this diagram:

-Components:

-A[Container]: This represents a Docker container, which is your running application
-B[Docker Volume]: This is the Docker volume, colored in pink (#f9f)
-C[(Docker Storage)]: This represents the physical storage location (/var/lib/docker/volumes/), colored in light green (#dfd)
-D[Docker Daemon]: This is the Docker engine/service that manages everything, colored in light yellow (#ffd)

-Relationships (Arrows):

-Container --> Docker Volume: Shows that the container uses the Docker volume for storage
+**Container** --> Docker Volume: Shows that the container uses the Docker volume for storage
-Docker Volume --> Docker Storage: Indicates that the volume data is physically stored in Docker's storage area
+**Docker Volume** --> Docker Storage: Indicates that the volume data is physically stored in Docker's storage area
-Docker Daemon --> Docker Volume: Shows that the Docker daemon manages and controls the volume
+**Docker Daemon** --> Docker Volume: Shows that the Docker daemon manages and controls the volume

 Flow of Operations: